Why Not Just Build Your Product Roadmap in Jira?

 Step 4: Prioritize your initiatives

 Let’s say you’ve built up a list of themes, epics, features, stories, and other initiatives for the product you’re planning to build.
 How will you decide what items to work on first?
-What criteria will you use to prioritize certain initiatives over others?
-Their potential for revenue?
+What criteria will you use to prioritize specific initiatives over others?
+Their revenue potential?
 Time and cost to complete?
 Their ability to delight customers?
 Pressure to match the functionality of a key competitor?

 If you’ve chosen a roadmap app that includes built-in prioritization, you can perform this step there.
-For example, let’s say you’ve imported a number of epics and other items from your Jira system into ProductPlan’s Parking Lot.
+For example, let’s say you’ve imported several epics and other items from your Jira system into ProductPlan’s Parking Lot.
 From here, you can perform a cost-benefit analysis and assign scores for various criteria to each initiative on your list.

 You can create a side-by-side comparison of each initiative on your list according to metrics such as: